EnricosPantry/PickledRoots/README.md

 ## Sources

-The notes and setup guide refer multiple times to the Arch Wiki, which was used consistently and thoroughly whilst building this setup.
+The notes and setup guide refer multiple times to the [Arch Wiki](https://wiki.archlinux.org/title/Main_page), which was used consistently and thoroughly whilst building this setup.
+Visiting it is highly recommended for up-to-date instructions and as a general Linux knowledge base.

-Visiting the [Arch Wiki](https://wiki.archlinux.org/title/Main_page) is highly recommended for up-to-date instructions and as a general Linux knowledge base.
+Other sources such as forums and online resources were also used and are linked throughout the notes.
+Reading them is recommended.

 ## Disclaimer